duyfken/alternative-frontends/README.md

    ⓘ Not Open Source, but made by a trustworthy company and operates with a [good privacy policy](https://www.ssllabs.com/downloads/Qualys_SSL_Labs_Terms_of_Use.pdf).

 - **Translate You Libre**
-   - FOSS Android frontend for LibreTranslate and Lingva.
+   - FOSS Android front-end for LibreTranslate and Lingva.
 Uses Material You
    - [Download](https://github.com/bnyro/translateyou/releases) | [Repo](https://github.com/Bnyro/TranslateYou)
    - [x] Open-Source

 - **UntrackMe**
-   - FOSS Android app that redirects to the alternative frontends of several services.
+   - FOSS Android app that redirects to the alternative front-ends of several services.
 Can also clean tracking parameters.
    - [Download & Homepage](https://fedilab.app/wiki/untrackme) | [Repo](https://framagit.org/tom79/nitterizeme)
    - [x] Open-Source